 Technology is speeding ahead at a dizzying rate

-Mobile apps like Google Translate have revolutionized the way we attempt to jump over language barriers, essentially allowing us to carry around mini translators in our pockets.
+Mobile apps like Google Translate have revolutionized how we attempt to jump over language barriers, essentially allowing us to carry around mini translators in our pockets.

-Language teachers everywhere may tremble at the idea of language learning becoming obsolete, but do modern-day trends seem to indicate that technology is eliminating the need to learn languages?
+Language teachers everywhere may tremble at the idea of language learning becoming obsolete, but do modern-day trends indicate that technology is eliminating the need to learn languages?